MicrosoftDocs/power-pages-docs/power-pages-docs/configure/list-configuration.md

 **Download action settings**

-Enabling a **Download Action** renders a button above the list that, when selected, downloads the data from the list to an [!INCLUDE[pn-excel-short](../../../includes/pn-excel-short.md)] (.xlsx) file.
+Enabling a **Download Action** renders a button above the list that, when selected, downloads the data from the list to an Excel (.xlsx) file.

 | Name              | Description                                                                                        |
 |-------------------|----------------------------------------------------------------------------------------------------|